-While many parents in Spring Hill, TN, can’t wait for their children to begin school, some feel they can manage their child’s earliest education at home.
+While many parents in Franklin, TN, can’t wait for their children to begin school, some feel they can manage their child’s earliest education at home.
 Attending pre-kindergarten program reinforces those skills learned at home.
 Further, when little ones work with trained teachers, they learn new skills.
 The early education environment is also where any early learning issues are often discovered.
 According to Varda Epstein, an experienced pre-k teacher, when children attend a pre-kindergarten program, they have a better chance of successful school experiences in kindergarten and beyond.
 When you’re ready to choose your child’s early learning program, here are a few points to consider.

 WHAT DOES THE CLASSROOM LOOK LIKE?